furti/FreeCAD-ArchTextures/README.md

     <b>Expand this section</b> to learn some insight on the technical part of the workbench.
 This is mainly some documentation for me so that I still know in a year or two what's going on in this workbench.
 But maybe some aspects could be interesting for others too.
     </summary>

-First, it is relative easy to add textures to objects in FreeCAD.
-Found this forum thread (https://forum.freecadweb.org/viewtopic.php?f=38&t=7216) that shows, adding a texture is only 3 lines of code.
-But mapping textures right on to an object involves a bit more code.
+**First**, it is relative easy to add textures to objects in FreeCAD.
+An example found on this [FreeCAD forum thread](https://forum.freecadweb.org/viewtopic.php?f=38&t=7216) shows adding a texture is only 3 lines of code.
+But... mapping textures right on to an object involves a bit more code.

 ### General steps to map textures
-1. Create a SoTexture2 object and set the ```filename``` to a image file
+1. Create a SoTexture2 object and set the `filename` to a image file
-3. Create a SoTextureCoordinate2 object and set the points array to map the vertex coordinates of the geometry
+2. Create a SoTextureCoordinate2 object and set the points array to map the vertex coordinates of the geometry
-4. Add both to the rootNode of your object and the texture should show up
+3. Add both to the rootNode of your object and the texture should show up

 ### TextureConfig
 The texture config holds all the information about materials and the textures to apply to them.
 When displayed the textures will be added to the objects, when hidden the textures are removed.